denoland/deno/docs/tools/file_watcher.md

 ## File watcher

-Deno ships with a built in file watcher that works with other subcommands.
+Deno ships with a built in file watcher that works with various Deno subcommands.

 ```shell
 # watch current directory recursively